dmuhabbatov/SalaryPrediction/README.md

 *	**Gradient Boosting**: MSE = 398.37

 ## Production
-  Selected the model Gradient Boosting for salary prediction.
+  Selected the model Random Forest for salary prediction.
 Obtained predictions using the model and stored the file in csv format.

 ![image](https://user-images.githubusercontent.com/75549127/110562356-908eda00-8106-11eb-95a9-7252d9322715.png)